olewsaa/amateur-radio/DMR/make.codeplug.md

 which zones contain which talkgrous groups etc. This script make sure that the numbering is correct.

-There are presently five input files :
+There are presently four input files :
 - analog.channels.inp
 - digital.repeaters.inp
 - talkgroups.inp
 - contacts.inp
-- last.heard.inp

 The names should be self explanatory.
-The last.heard file is not updated since the database that used to host this information no longer is online and the new currently do not support download of last heard.
+A number of Nordic users are extracted from the radioID data base and are inlcuded as contacts.

-As my radio (BF1701) has limited memory, it can only hold 10k entries.
+As my radio (BF1701) has limited memory, it can only hold 10k entries, hence only Nordic users.

 At the top of the codeplug there is a line describing the radio.
 ```